 Many of our frequently asked questions can be found below but if you cannot find the answer that you are looking for, please use the contact form to submit an enquiry.

 - Who can make a nomination?

 We would encourage everyone who has contact with schools to think about submitting an application form.
 Nominations can be made by anyone – headteachers, teachers, classroom assistants, parents, governors, pupils, business and employers working with schools, and the general public – simply by completing the application form by post or online.

 - Who can be nominated?

-The Educate Awards are open to all Liverpool, Sefton, Knowsley, Halton, Wirral, St Helens, West Lancashire, Lancashire and Cheshire, government funded and independent private educational establishments including primary, secondary and special needs schools.
+The Educate Awards are open to all Liverpool, Sefton, Knowsley, Halton, Wirral, St Helens, West Lancashire, Lancashire, Cheshire, Greater Manchester region government funded and independent private educational establishments including primary, secondary and special needs schools.
 Teachers and headteachers are eligible for the individual categories.

 For an individual award the nominated teacher must have qualified teacher status.